medialesson/hugo-theme-event/docs/guides/feature-configuration.md

     of the page.
 To change the text of the banner, overwrite the corresponding translations.

+## Secondary Call to Action (CTA)

+The Event theme includes an optional **secondary call to action (CTA)** to engage users in additional actions related to the event, such as submitting a talk, joining a newsletter, participating in a giveaway, or other actions.

+### Parameters

+-   `secondaryCallToAction.label`: The label for the secondary CTA button that typically appears in the event banner.
+-   `secondaryCallToAction.url`: The URL to which users are redirected when they click the secondary CTA button.

 ## Countdown

 The home page displays a countdown that counts down till the start of the event.